 - In Halloweentown, Kalabar and Kal both flirt by presenting their intended with a rose—and, for added similarity, the respective girls are a mother and daughter.

 - In the final movie, Gwen knows that Marnie will do her laundry on Wednesday because she did laundry on Wednesday when she was in college.
 Huh.

-- Later, at the coronation ball, when Elsa asks Anna, "What's that wonderful smell?", they both sniff in the air and happily sigh "Chocolate."
+- At the coronation ball, when Elsa asks Anna, "What is that amazing smell?", they both simultaneously sniff the air and happily sigh "Chocolate!" before giggling.

 - A Goofy Movie: Max appears to have inherited his father's Signature Laugh (Ah-hyuk), something he's incredibly embarrassed about, especially after it slips out in front of Roxanne, a girl he has crush on.
 In the end, she reveals to him that hearing him laugh was why she began to like him in the first place.

 - Luis, Jorge and Carmelo from The Book of Life, shared a running Sanchez trait of handicapping oneself when fighting bulls because "fighting otherwise is for cowards".
 Jorge also shares Manolo's love and talent for music.